isthereto/docs/docs/installation/composer-based-distribution.md

 your server environment, you can use the so-called "[Flat distribution][flat]", as an alternative.

+If you wish to manually alter the directory structure, so it fits your needs better, see the section on [configuring Bolt's structure using `.bolt.yml`][bolt-yml].

 ### Permissions

 Bolt needs to be able to write data to a number of folders.
 For example the